dat3Cph/material/flow1/jpa/week3/JpaProject.md

 - [R-4] The project must contain meaningful unit tests.
 (70 - 80 % of the methods must be tested (DAO, Entity ...))
 - [R-5] JPA annotations must be used for mapping domain classes
 - [R-6] JPQL must be used for all CRUD operations
-- [R-7] JPA annotations must include minimum once an @Enumerated, @PrePersist, @PreUpdate and @Temporal tag.
+- [R-7] JPA annotations must include minimum once an @Enumerated, @PrePersist and @PreUpdate.
 - [R-8] The phone number as to follow the Danish rules for phone numbers (e.g. +45 12345678)
-- [R-9] If you use a Date property in an entity, it must be a java.time.LocalDate or java.time.Date and not just a String
+- [R-9] If you use a Date property in an entity, it must be a java.time.LocalDate, java.time.Date or java.time.LocalDateTime and not just a String
 - [R-10] DAO classes should follow the Singleton Pattern

 ### Optional Requirements